HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 <br>

 ### createClass_ms.php
-__createClass_ms.php__ This microservice is responsible for adding a new class to the database, and then retrieving all updated data from the database (through retrieveAccessedService_ms.php).
+__createClass_ms.php__ This microservice is responsible for adding a new class to the database, and then retrieving all updated data from the database (through retrieveAccessedService_ms.php) as the output for the microservice.
 See __retrieveAccessedService_ms.php__ for more information.

 __Include original service files:__ sessions.php, basic.php